 Has the brand become schizophrenic?
 Repeated throughout Lululemon's online manifesto is praise for the virtue of "living in the moment."
 (Not only is it the way to maximize creativity and focus your conscious mind, the company says; it "could be the meaning of life.")
 But striving and straining toward future goals has little to do with living blissfully in the present.
 How can one practice mindful acceptance while declaring war, Galt-like, on modern life's "culture of mediocrity."

 It's a logical gulf that a recent Lululemon blog post only widened.
 In it, a staff writer explains that founder Chip Wilson, who read Atlas Shrugged at 18, found inspiration in the book's call to "elevate the world from mediocrity to greatness."

 "Many of us choose mediocrity without even realizing it," the blog went on.
 "Why do we do this?
 Because our society encourages mediocrity.
 It is easier to be mediocre than to be great."

 While many commenters applauded the post, others were outraged.
 "You know who else loves Ayn Rand?" writes one.
 "The sick, selfish Republican creeps like Paul Ryan and Eric Cantor.
 I will shop elsewhere."

 Could Who is John Galt? mark the beginning of a broader Randian advertising strategy at Lululemon?
 The idea has its appeal.
-No longer would Lululemon shopping bags come dressed in the soft-focus New Age truisms that made the company famous:
+No longer would Lululemon shopping bags be swaddled in the soft-focus New Age truisms that made the company famous: